fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 Tools like Kubernetes allow us to manage containers on a completely new level.
 It basically hides away the physical machines and allows us developers to worry less about the infrastructure.

-If you are interested in learning more in depth about containers come to the [DevOps with Docker](https://devopswithdocker.com) course and you can find more about Kubernetes in the 5 credit [DevOps with Kubernetes](https://devopswithkubernetes.com).
+If you are interested in learning more in depth about containers come to the [DevOps with Docker](https://devopswithdocker.com) course and you can find more about Kubernetes in the advanced 5 credit [DevOps with Kubernetes](https://devopswithkubernetes.com) course.
 You should now have the skills to complete both of them.

 </div>